Maine Practice Materials with helpful tips

 Maine Manual on Professional Responsibility, Board of Overseers of the Bar, Standish, ME: Tower Publishing, 2004 edition

-Lyons, Malcom L. and J. Scott Davis, "How to Avoid Making a Bad Situation Worse -- Responding to a Complaint to the Board of Overseers of the Bar", 10 Maine Bar Journal no. 4, pg.
+Lyons, Malcolm L. and J. Scott Davis, "How to Avoid Making a Bad Situation Worse -- Responding to a Complaint to the Board of Overseers of the Bar", 10 Maine Bar Journal no. 4, pg.
 248, 1995

 Maine Law Firm Websites (most comprehensive list on the web, posted on cleaves.org)